Nickel is a silver-colored metal found naturally in the environment. It’s often mixed with other metals to make various items, including:

 - wet compresses

 While the allergy itself can’t be prevented, the best way to prevent an allergic reaction to nickel is to avoid all objects containing it.
-Always check with the manufacturer, retailer, or label to find out if an item has nickel before you buy or use it.
+Always check with the manufacturer, retailer, or label to find out if an item is made of or contains nickel before you buy or use it.

 Nickel is also present in a surprisingly large number of foods and food products, including: